Greatest Literature banner

 The thoroughly modern monster

-Dr. Jekyll and Mr. Hyde (2008): Director Paolo Barzman; writer Paul B. Margolis; featuring Dougray Scott, Krista Bridges
+Dr. Jekyll and Mr. Hyde (2008): Film, 96–129 minutes; director Paolo Barzman; writer Paul B. Margolis; featuring Dougray Scott, Krista Bridges

 It sounds like a good idea: update the Jekyll/Hyde story with modern science in a contemporary setting.
 One can imagine sci-fi twists on the horror story and more realistic special effects unavailable to older filmmakers.

-But 2008's made-for-TV edition of Dr. Jekyll and Mr. Hyde is a dud.
+But, released both in theattres and on television, 2008's Dr. Jekyll and Mr. Hyde is a dud.

 Like most movie versions of the classic tale, it follows the good doctor and his evil twin from the beginning, but now he's an outright serial killer.
 No villainous charisma, no exploration of man's animal nature—just another midnight strangler picking on single women in Boston.